Centralizers of Hamiltonian circle actions on rational ruled surfaces: Partition of the space of invariant almost-complex structures

 \chapter{Partition of the space of invariant almost-complex structures}

 In the previous section, we calculated the homotopy type of the group of $S^1(\pm1,b;m)$ equivariant symplectomorphisms assuming that the codimension of the the invariant strata $\jsom \cap U_{m^\prime}$ in $\jsom$ was 2.
 In this section, we use deformation theory to show that the invariant strata $\jsom \cap U_{m^\prime}$ is a submanifold of $\jsom$ and to characterize its normal bundle.
-We then calculate its codimension. \\
+We then show that its codimension is indeed $2$. \\